alphagov/govuk-developer-docs/source/manual/howto-ssh-to-machines.html.md

 review_in: 6 months
 ---

 This document explains how to SSH into machines, and what commands exist to navigate machines and applications quickly.
+We use a tool called [GOV.UK Connect] to make this easier.

 ## Usage

-### Local dev machine

 If you know the class of machine you want, you can SSH straight from the command line: